LunarVim/lunarvim.org/docs/languages/README.md

 Make sure to install `jsonls` for autocompletion.
 :::

-## Formatting
+## Linting/Formatting

-Set a formatter, this will override the language server formatting capabilities (if it exists)
+Set a linter/formatter, this will override the language server formatting capabilities (if it exists)

 ```lua
 local formatters = require "lvim.lsp.null-ls.formatters"